elm-city-craftworks/notes.practicingruby.com/_posts/2013-06-14-writing-course-3.md

 nor will we be rocking out to the tune of Schoolhouse Rock's [Conjunction Junction](http://www.youtube.com/watch?v=ODGA7ssL-6g).
-Instead, I'll be helping you figure out how to take what you've learned about programming and make it useful to others.
+Instead, I'll be helping you figure out how to take what you've learned about programming and make it useful to others in a clear and engaging way.

 Rather than selling you a list of vague promises in the form of shallow marketing copy, I'll tell you right now exactly how I run my courses,